8th NFL Honors

 The 8th NFL Honors was an awards presentation by the National Football League that honored its best players from the 2018 NFL season.
-It was held on February 2, 2019, at the Fox Theatre in Atlanta, Georgia and pre–recorded for same–day broadcast on CBS in the United States at 9:00 PM/8:00 PM CT.
+It was held on February 2, 2019, at the Fox Theatre in Atlanta, Georgia and pre–recorded for same–day broadcast on CBS (and streamed on CBS All Access for the second time) in the United States at 9:00 PM/8:00 PM CT.
 Five finalists went to the Pro Football Hall of Fame in Canton, Ohio.
 Steve Harvey hosted the ceremony.